Drixevel-Archive/Chat-Logger-Redux/README.md

-# Chat-Logger-Redux
+# Sourcemod - Chat Logger Redux
-Customizable chat logging based on text or RTF formatting for Sourcemod.
+A Sourcemod project which allows server operators to save chat logs a variety of different ways for the Source Engine.